ktdavies/CS506-Final-Project-Repository/README.md

 | `Precipitation_Origin`      | +8.92           | Each inch of precipitation at the origin adds **8.92 minutes** to the delay.         |
 | `Precipitation_Dest`        | +8.25           | Each inch of precipitation at the destination adds **8.25 minutes** to the delay.     |

-From these findings, we can quantify the degree by which severity and precipitation increase delay times.
+From these findings, we can quantify the degree by which severity and precipitation increase delay duration.
 The results show a notable effect, with delays increasing by approximately 40 minutes across the severity scale, as weather patterns currently stand.
-This finding is particularly significant given the scale used for severity, and it suggests that an increase in weather severity could lead to even more substantial delays, raising concerns about the future resilience of the aviation industry.
+This finding is particularly significant given the scale used for severity, as it suggests that an increase in weather severity could lead to even more substantial delays, raising concerns about the future resilience of the aviation industry.

-# Hypothesis testing
+# Hypothesis Testing

-To formalize our argument, we took the results from our multivariable linear regression and framed them within a hypothesis testing context.
-Starting with the null hypothesis that the predictor variables (weather severity and precipitation) had no effect on delay times we obtained a very small p-value, essentially close to zero.
+To formalize our argument further, we took the results from our multivariable linear regression and framed them within a hypothesis testing context.
+Starting with the null hypothesis that the predictor variables (weather severity and precipitation) had no effect on delay times we obtained a very small p-value, aproximately zero.
 This provided a solid foundation for rejecting the null hypothesis at a significance level of 0.05.
 As a result, we were able to confidently conclude that weather severity does indeed impact flight delays in our dataset, laying the groundwork for the development of our prediction model.

-# Climate Change Analysis
+# Exploring our Weather Data

 We start by loading the weather dataset and checking how many events and airports are included.
 Then, we take a quick look at missing values.
 To keep things clean, we decide to drop any rows that have missing values because of their low impact.
 This gets the dataset ready for analysis.